ptran1999/SwampHacks2019/README.md

 # Get Buff, Get Cuffed
 **Get Buff, Get Cuffed** is a web application built using Flask, Python, HTML, CSS, and SQLite to tell *you* how many units of each ingredient you choose to cook your favorite meals!
+In addition, it gives you some recipes to cook from those

 ## Built with
 * Python
 * Flask - The web framework used
 * HTML/CSS
 * SQLite
+* Spoonacular - Consumed recipe API

 ## Some notes